matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/4 Test Estimation Techniques.md

 #### People Characteristics influencing Test Effort
 * Skills of the people involved
 * Experience of the people involved (domain knowledge)
-* Team cohesion and leadership
+* Team cohesion & leadership

 #### Test Results influencing Test Effort
-* Number and severity of defects found
+* Number & severity of defects found
 * Amount of rework required

 ## Test Estimation Categories
 ### Expert–based approach
-Estimating based on the experience of the owners of the testing tasks or by the experts and experienced staff members.
+Estimating based on the experience of the owners of the testing tasks or by the experts & experienced staff members.
 Examples here are
 * Wideband Delphi estimation
 * Planning poker in Agile